RehCode/scripts-for-ArkInventory-files/README.md

 # scripts-for-ArkInventory-files
-Scripts in lua and python to work in the ArkInvetory saved data <br>
+Scripts in lua and python to work with the ArkInvetory saved data <br>

 ## Functions
 - Search items (search.lua)